 Alexander Henderson Award

-Family History Connections honours the memory of this respected genealogist with the Alexander Henderson Award, which is presented to the person(s) producing, in the opinion of the AIGS/ Family History Connections, the best Australian family history submitted for the award.
+The Alexander Henderson Award is presented to the person(s) producing, in the opinion of the judges, the best Australian family history submitted for the award that year.
 Strong emphasis is placed on a pre-Australian component.

 Conditions of Entry